jordanknapp00/Dungeon-Generator/README.md

 The following parameters all take a number (or multiple numbers) as input.
 Entering invalid inputs will cause the program to throw an error, or in some potential cases, crash.

 - **Size**: The width and height of a dungeon.
 You can modify this by running the program with the argument ```-size x y```, where x and y are both numbers.
 The default dungeon size is 80x80.
 - **Recursive depth**: The dungeon is created by repeatedly subdividing areas of the map, much in the same way the original Rogue did.
 You can modify how many times it is subdivided by running the program with the argument ```-depth d```, where d is a number.
 Larger map sizes allow for more recursive depth.
 If the depth is too high, the program will likely crash.
+The default value is 4.
+In general, it's best to increase or decrease this value by 1 for each time the map size is doubled or halved, respectively.
 - **Seed**: The seed for the random number generator.
 If none is specified, then the system time is used.
 You can modify this by running the program with the argument ```-seed s```, where s is a number.
 - **Minimum size**: The minimum size that a room can be, in either dimension.
 The default value is 4, meaning rooms cannot be smaller than 4 units in either the x or y axis.
 You can modify this by running the program with the argument ```-minsize ms```, where ms is a number.